in-toto/attestation/spec/predicates/vuln.md

 ## Model

 This is a predicate type that fits within the larger [Attestation] framework.
-The following model aims to provide a well defined list of fields so that consumers know how to start exchaging their scanner results.
+The following model aims to provide a well defined list of fields so that consumers know how to start exchanging their scanner results.

 This predicate model is inspired by [cosign vulnerability attestation](https://github.com/sigstore/cosign/blob/main/specs/COSIGN_VULN_ATTESTATION_SPEC.md).